 Stakeholders Reason for Inclusion Quantity forecast Engaged Public Health Member of Local Area Coordinator Steering Group with perceived impact for this stakeholder as key aims of service is to improve health and wellbeing.
 Public Health are contributing to funding of service with Local Area Coordinators promoting and referring people to their health initiatives.
 Review of theory of change at Steering Group Meeting followed by further review of assumptions by Strategic Lead and Public Health Manager.
 Thurrock CCG (including SEPT and NELFT) SEPT and NELFT are members of Local Area Coordinator Steering Group with perceived impact for this stakeholder as key aims of service is to improve health and wellbeing.
 Thurrock CCG are contributing to funding of service and local organisations SEPT and NELFT refer individuals and work alongside Local Area Coordinators.
 1 Initial meeting with CCG followed by telephone meetings with SEPT and NELFT to establish theory of change and review of key assumptions.
 Thurrock Council Adult Social Care deliver Local Area Coordination but also work in partnership with other departments including Housing who refer individuals to Local Area Coordination.
 1 Engaged with Housing and Sheltered Housing at Steering Group Focus Meeting with follow up to review key assumptions.
 Adult Social Care were engaged throughout the process as commissioners of the analysis and delivering the service.
-Essex Fire and Rescue č Review of theory of change at Steering Group Meeting but not possible to have further follow up of key assumptions due to availability of stakeholder therefore greater reliance on external data.
+Essex Fire and Rescue Member of Local Area Coordinator Steering Group with perceived impact for this stakeholder through reduced number of domestic fires.
+Essex Fire and Rescue are funding half a post through the secondment of one of their fireman.
+1 Review of theory of change at Steering Group Meeting but not possible to have further follow up of key assumptions due to availability of stakeholder therefore greater reliance on external data.
 Essex Police Member of Local Area Coordinator Steering Group with perceived impact for this stakeholder through reduced ASB calls.
 Essex Police refer people to and work with, Local Area Coordinators.
 1 Community Safety Partnership Manager engaged to discuss impact for Police, review theory of change and key assumptions made in the analysis.